Data-to-text Generation by Splicing Together Nearest Neighbors: Splicing Nearest Neighbors

 In arriving at an oracle policy, we first note that given $\mcN'$ there will often be many sequences of actions in $\actset$ that derive the reference text $y_{1:T_x}$ from an empty canvas.
 For instance, we can simulate standard left-to-right, token-by-token generation with a sequence of actions $((i, i+1, n_i, k_i, k_i))_{i=0}^{T-1}$ such that $\nu^{(n_i)}_{k_i} \niceeq y_i$.
-However, many other derivations, which insert or replace spans at arbitrary canvas locations, will often be available.
+However, other derivations, which insert or replace spans at arbitrary canvas locations, will often be available.
 We posit that derivations with fewer actions will be more interpretable, all else equal, and so we define our oracle policy to be that which derives $y_{1:T_x}$ from $\mcN'$ (starting from an empty canvas) in as few actions as possible.
-While it may not be obvious how to obtain a shortest derivation, we show this optimization problem can be reduced to finding the lowest-cost parse of $y_{1:T_x}$ using a particular weighted context free grammar (WCFG)~\citep{salomaa1969probabilistic}, which can be done in polynomial time with, for instance, the CKY algorithm~\citep{kasami1966efficient,younger1967recognition,baker1979trainable}.
+We show this optimization problem can be reduced to finding the lowest-cost parse of $y_{1:T_x}$ using a particular weighted context free grammar (WCFG)~\citep{salomaa1969probabilistic}, which can be done in polynomial time with, for instance, the CKY algorithm~\citep{kasami1966efficient,younger1967recognition,baker1979trainable}.